JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-30-postgres-nosql-2.md

 2   | mike      | johnson
 ```

-thi is far from the end right?
+this is far from the end right?
 Where is actually that book?
 Alright let's add your friend's address.
 As we did before it is handy to have the addresses on a different table and reference the address with an `id`.
 we will have now 3 tables like this:
 * `book: ( id, author, title, ISBN, lent_to)`
 * `borrower: ( id, first_name, last_name, address)`